PeridexisErrant/DF-Walkthrough/chapters/chap03-recap-home.rst

 * How to get some basic resource production and gathering going.

 One thing we haven’t covered is saving your game!
 Perhaps an oversight?!
-Simply hit “escape” and then select “Save Game”.
-But don’t do it now!
-“Save Game” assumes you want to exit and it will take you back to the main menu.
-Don’t, for the love of [insert deity here] choose “Abandon the Fortress”, it kills it!
+Simply hit :kbd:`Esc` and then select :guilabel:`Save Game`.
+But don’t do it now! :guilabel:`Save Game` assumes you want to exit and it will take you back to the main menu.
+Whatever you do, **don't** choose :guilabel:`Abandon the Fortress` - that ends the game!

-One thing I should note about saves is that, for me, it never, ever seems to put the save in any logically named folder.
-When you come back to DF and hit “Continue Game” choosing the last save in the list won’t necessarily result in your most recent game starting.
-Instead, you may have to look in your DF \data\save folder and see which folder has the most recently modified files.
-Then you might, as I do, rename the older folders.
+I should note that saves can get confusing - if you start to play with a seasonal autsave, then save that, the names get longer and don't always sort in a useful way.
+When you come back to DF and hit :guilabel:`Continue Game`” choosing the last save in the list won’t necessarily result in your most recent game starting.
+Instead, you may have to look in your ``<DF>/data/save/`` folder and see which folder has the most recently modified files.
+Then you might rename or delete the older folders.

-Worse, if you chose the wrong save you can’t seem to easily exit DF.
-You can save, and then exit, or hit “Abandon the Fortress” from the menu.
-Clearly neither are ideal so I usually use task manager to kill dwarfort.exe.

-I know, it’s really bloody annoying and I don’t know how to fix the save issue.
-Man up and deal with it!
+If you choose the wrong save, there are two options:  you can save as usual and return to the main menu, or force-close DF with the DFHack command ``die``.
+Enter it in the ingame console (:kbd:`Ctrl`-:kbd:`P`), but be careful - this will quit without saving or checking again!

 Good luck!
 And lets continue…

 Making our Hole our Home
 ========================
-Lets look at making this place a little more comfortable for our dwarfs.
+Lets look at making this place a little more comfortable for our dwarves.
 First up, they really need a nice place to eat.
-Just picking at food on the floor isn’t much fun, dwarfs want a beautiful hall in which they can quaff beer and eat cat biscuits (yes, you can make biscuits out of cats.
+Just picking at food on the floor isn’t much fun, dwarves want a beautiful hall in which they can quaff beer and eat cat biscuits (yes, you can make biscuits out of cats.
 Ugggh).
 Lets help them set one up.

 For now we’re going to set it up near our newly-dug space.
-I’m also going to make a bunch of 2 by 2 rooms, which will serve as permanent bedrooms for our dwarfs.
+I’m also going to make a bunch of 2 by 2 rooms, which will serve as permanent bedrooms for our dwarves.
 There's no such thing as a perfect design, so lets just get the function right and worry about the perfect layout in your next fortress.